OpenLocalizationTestOrg/azure-docs-pr-test.tr-TR/articles/media-services/media-services-dotnet-configure-asset-delivery-policy.md

 ### <a id="AssetDeliveryPolicyType"></a>AssetDeliveryPolicyType

-Merhaba aşağıdaki enum hello varlık teslim İlkesi türü için ayarlayabileceğiniz değerler açıklar.
+Aşağıdaki liste varlık teslim İlkesi türü için ayarlayabileceğiniz değerler açıklar.

     public enum AssetDeliveryPolicyType
     {